front-end-foundations/4-flex-menu/readme.md

 ## Homework

-* Work on your midterms
+* Work on your midterm assignment
 * Assuming we get to [this part](https://github.com/front-end-foundations/4-flex-menu#dynamic-pages) of this exercise, go ahead and use a series if `if ... else` statements to dynamically insert content on the other pages.

 ## The Terminal